Jimmer Fredette: Phoenix Suns (2019)

 On March 22, 2019, Fredette signed a two-year contract with the Phoenix Suns.
 He made his official return to the NBA a day later against his first NBA team, the Sacramento Kings.
 In his next game on March 25, Fredette was given a standing ovation in his return to Utah in a loss against the Utah Jazz.
 However, after only playing in six games and averaging only 3.7 points per game, on June 24, Phoenix declined to pick up the second-year option of Fredette's deal and his short return to the NBA ended.
+He would be the last Sun to wear #32 before it was retired in honor of Amar'e Stoudemire.

 Panathinaikos (2019–2020)

-On July 15, 2019, Fredette signed a two-year contract with Panathinaikos of Greece's top-tier level Greek Basket League and the EuroLeague.
+On July 15, 2019, Fredette signed a two-year contract with Panathinaikos of Greece's top-tier level Greek Basketball League and the EuroLeague.
 When the Greek League suspended play due to the COVID-19 pandemic, Panathinaikos was named league champion.

 Panathinaikos experienced serious financial difficulties as a result of the pandemic, and on July 4, 2020, the team announced that Fredette's contract was too heavy for the team's budget.
 As a result, Fredette was essentially laid off.